KrisChan33/Login-and-register-with-account-management/README.md

 </p>

 <div align = "Justify">

-### Goal
-<p>My Goal is to create a batch scripts that can easily do a simple task for me.
-I create this scripts easily do the task by the help of batch command I easily created a shortcut to do a specific task</p>

 ### Batch Script #1 : Delete All Temporary Files Every 5 Seconds
 <h4>This Batch Script can delete all Temporary file Every 5 Seconds.</h4>